barnjamin/rareaf/README.md

 #TODO:

    Initialization:
-      - Add contract account for ownership
-      - Update Config on Github
+      - Config write to github?
+IPFS with link in global var on app?

    IPFS:
-      - Pin files
+      - Pin files?

    General:
       - Convert numbers to bignum